daegalus/csrd/content.en/_index.md

 {{< details title="2023-02-11" open=true >}}
 Initial launch of website.
 Contains the current latest reference document.
 It doesn't have everything formatted.
-I am currently on Genres.
+I am currently on Game Mastering.
 I do this in my spare time, so it will take me a little while to get this all formatted.
 {{< /details >}}

 ## Support